Max-le/CV-online/_posts/2020-09-11-create-chrome-extension.md

 * The **popup** is what appears when you click on the icon of the extension.
 Like a web page, a popup is made of 3 files : `popup.html`, `popup.css`, `popup.js`

+* The **content script** is the part of your extension that can interact with a web page opened in the browser, more specifically the DOM, just like any JavaScript code.
+The **content script** can, for example, change the background color of a page to add a nice dark theme.
+It works in isolated worlds ([check out this 2 min video to understand](https://youtu.be/laLudeUmXHM)).

+  * Content scripts will therefore be *injected* to a web page.
+This can be done in two ways : [programatically or declaratively](https://developer.chrome.com/extensions/content_scripts#functionality)
+    * In a nutshell :
+      * programmatically : code triggered and injected by a event.
+      * declaratively : code declared in the `manifest.json`([like this](https://developer.chrome.com/extensions/content_scripts#declaratively)).